-- We understood the methodology applied by management in performing its impairment test for each of the relevant CGUs and walked through the controls over the process. - triggered and considered the likelihood of this occurring.
-We performed our own sensitivities on the Group's forecasts and determined detailed testing to critically assess and corroborate the key inputs to the valuations, including: experience: - data and comparable organisations; and - validating the growth rates assumed by comparing them to economic and industry forecasts. - We have assessed the adequacy of the disclosures made in the financial statements.
+- We understood the methodology applied by management in performing its impairment test for each of the relevant CGUs and walked through the controls over the process. - For all CGUs, we calculated the degree to which the key inputs and assumptions would need to fluctuate before an impairment was triggered and considered the likelihood of this occurring.
+We performed our own sensitivities on the Group's forecasts and determined whether adequate headroom remained.
+For CGUs where there were indicators of impairment or low levels of headroom, we performed detailed testing to critically assess and corroborate the key inputs to the valuations, including: - analysing the historical accuracy of budgets to actual results to determine whether forecast cash flows are reliable based on past experience; - corroborating the discount rate used by obtaining the underlying data used in the calculation and benchmarking it against market data and comparable organisations; and - validating the growth rates assumed by comparing them to economic and industry forecasts. - We have assessed the adequacy of the disclosures made in the financial statements.

-2. Impairment Assessment of Investment in Subsidiaries Key Audit Matter
+2. Impairment Assessment of Investment in Subsidiaries

+Key Audit Matter